Melania Trump Is ‘A Con Artist,’ Claims GOP Strategist, ‘It Goes With The Last Name’

 Photographs surfaced of Melania Trump wearing a Zara jacket featuring the words “I REALLY DON’T CARE, DO U?” en route to a Texas migrant detention center, the media and observers ponder about what message the first lady was trying to send.

-FLOTUS Director of Communications, Stephanie Grisham claimed it was just a jacket with no hidden message, which led to criticism that the first lady is being manipulative.
+FLOTUS Director of Communications Stephanie Grisham claimed it was just a jacket with no hidden message, which led to criticism that the first lady is being manipulative.

 .@FLOTUS: "Treat your community like your family and look out for one another." pic.twitter.com/2Q5wzunzds